simsine/Binary-Clock/README.md

 # Binary-Clock
 The current time visualized in binary within an html page.
-Intended to be used for wallapaper engine
+Intended to be used with wallapaper engine

 This was my first real programming project